-A big part of Dragon’s Dogma is deciding what vocation you’ll use, and that will also be true in the long-anticipated sequel.
-Different vocations (or classes) provide different abilities, strengths, and weaknesses.
-Like any RPG, you’ll want to pick the right vocation for your playstyle.
+A big part of Dragon’s Dogma 2 is choosing a vocation for your Arisen.
+Different Vocations (or classes) provide different abilities, strengths, and weaknesses.
+Like any RPG, you should pick the right Vocation for your play style.

 All Dragon’s Dogma 2 classes

-In Dragon’s Doma 2, your classes will be called Vocations.
-You’ll have six different vocations to choose from, each with its own strengths and weaknesses.
+In Dragon’s Dogma 2, your classes are called Vocations.
+There are 10 different Vocations to choose from throughout your journey, each with its own strengths and weaknesses.

 Fighter

-A Fighter vocation sets gamers up to tackle their enemies with a sword and shield.
-You’ll be drawn to close combat battles, using your sword for swift and sharp strikes, all with the benefit of a shield to keep you safe.
+The Fighter Vocation sets you up to tackle your enemies with a sword and shield.
+You’ll be drawn to close combat battles, using your sword for swift and sharp strikes while benefiting from a comfortable shield for protection.

 Archer

-For those who prefer a long-distance battle, the Archer vocation might be right up your alley.
+For those who prefer a long-distance battle, the Archer Vocation might be right up your alley.
 You’ll be able to rain fire from above upon your enemies and stay safe in the process.
-This also grants assistance to your teammates fighting in the mud.
+You can also assist your teammates fighting in the mud through well-aimed and well-timed staggers.

 Thief